Spring in the Smokies

 Fireflies

 The two main types of fireflies we will photograph are the blue ghost and synchronous.
 The blue ghosts create the longer streaks while the synchronous create only discreet flashes.
 At any one time, we’ll likely have a mix of both types.
 Fireflies are very sensitive to ground temperature, so each year is different for when each type will be more active.
 But rest assured you’ll be able to capture some great firefly images!
-Also, no permits are needed for the areas we will be taking you to.
+Also, no permits are needed for the areas we will be taking you to and we'll be far away from the crowds.

 Note that these firefly images are not a single frame straight out of camera.
 They require taking multiple exposures and blending them together in post-processing.
 We will be teaching you how to do this.
 But you will need baseline proficiency in Lightroom and Photoshop for best results.